Mini Set Review

 Ben’s Rating: 16/20

 Savage Shores (SS, 2008) became the last set of Pirates CSG.
 The set was only the size of half of a normal set (just over 50 game pieces), released in Scavenger Pack boxes instead of the normal game packs.
+Each SS box contained 3 packs worth of Savage Shores (in one plastic wrapper, not 3 individual packs), one pack each of Rise of the Fiends and Fire and Steel, a built Special Edition (SE) ship, and a card for one of the set’s two featured 10 masted junk ships.
 It featured a bunch of new game pieces and ship types despite the small size, and was notable for being the best set for gameplay since at least the Caribbean set.
 A small blaze of glory before the game went out of print just days after release.
 You can find all of the game pieces in the Master Spreadsheet, and I’ve ranked the Top 10 here.

 – Art: 4/5.
 Definitely stands out, but some ugly ships keep it from a perfect score.
 I think the named crew artwork was exceptional.